 You’ve been working in motorsport for 20 years.
 It’s a different game now?

-Yes..
+Yes.
 I think so.
-But that will always happen, when new fresh minds come in, with new ideas and rise to a position of delegation to influence and make changes.
-In areas where traditional models of licensing, partnerships and sponsorships arise, there has been change.
+But that will always happen when new fresh minds come in, with new ideas and rise to a position of delegation to influence and make changes.
+In areas where traditional models of licensing, partnerships and sponsorships arise, there has been a change.
 This has been dictated by the power of the brands involved plus the new platforms and avenues to elevate business.
 Motorsport has a big emphasis is on safety and a more sustainable path.
 Hence, where the nature of the sport is continuously reaching the pinnacle of excellence in every category - if this includes environmental and sustainable developments, this will certainly accelerate things as it did around safety.
-Essentially, the basis of motorsport has largely stayed the same, the continuous evolvement of technology, the strive to win and commitment to creating engaging viewing trough great racing.
-The ‘game’ will always change, but what is exciting is how its grown into more categories and with more players.
+Essentially, the basis of motorsport has largely stayed the same, the continuous evolvement of technology, the strive to win and commitment to creating engaging viewing through great racing.
+The ‘game’ will always change, but what is exciting is how it is grown into more categories and with more players.

 What’s your take on Extreme E – the future of the sport?

-For me, it has the right ingredients, its taking the best from all the other racing series and combining into one.
-The electric from FE, off road racing from WRC, driver changes from GT and WEC.
+For me, it has the right ingredients, it's taking the best from all the other racing series and combining them into one.
+The electric from FE, off-road racing from WRC, driver changes from GT and WEC.
 All this with global racing, intertwined with the relevant social issues of male and female racing.
-In essence it ticks all the right boxes before the first race has happened.
+In essence, it ticks all the right boxes before the first race has happened.
 The only last one to assign is good quality racing, and I am sure we will get that.
 I also grew up with my father who rallied, so I got the whole off-road thing.
 Where F1 dominates the pinnacle of racing technology, for me Extreme E leads in so many other ways.
-Its pushing motorsport into a better future.
+It's pushing motorsport into a better future.

 You also work with Pierre Gasly in F1?

-Yes.. we met with Pierre’s management team who wanted to develop his personal fan wear range.
+Yes... we met with Pierre’s management team who wanted to develop his fan wear range.
 The sustainable angle resonated with them, plus we support the project’s aesthetic design of the range.
 Pierre took the personal decision to make his range from sustainable sources which I take my hat off to.
-Besides that, motorsport, F1, better design is something we are all personally passionate about, so it a real privilege to support Pierre.
+Besides that, motorsport, F1, a better design is something we are all personally passionate about, so it is a real privilege to support Pierre.